 For every greyhound that enters racing another will not make the grade and is likely killed.
 It is the same fate for many dogs that have competed on the track and not all are humanely put-to-sleep by a vet.

-British tracks fuel the breeding of about 17,900* greyhounds annually (the majority bred in Ireland) of which about 9,000 will be judged suitable for racing.
+British tracks fuel the breeding of thousands of greyhounds annually (the majority bred in Ireland) of which about 50% will be judged suitable for racing.